wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 = What do I get in this free version? =

 Spreadsheet like view of products, customers and orders.
-Search and navigation, limited inline editing for products and orders, ability to delete multiple items at once, a quick edit link to WP e-Commerce editing screen.
+Search and navigation, limited inline editing for products, ability to delete multiple items at once, a quick edit link to WP e-Commerce editing screen.

 = What do the paid versions give me? =